Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: General paradigm of real-space construction

 \section{General paradigm of real-space construction}

-In this section, we highlight the general paradigm of real-space construction of topological crystalline phases for 3D interacting fermionic systems.
-Firstly we decompose the system to an assembly of lower-dimensional blocks; secondly we decorate some proper lower-dimensional block-states on them and check their validity, i.e., if the bulk state of a block-state construction cannot be fully gapped, we call such a decoration \textit{obstructed}; finally we consider the so-called bubble equivalence to investigate all possible \textit{trivializations}.
-An obstruction-free and trivialization-free decoration corresponds to a nontrivial crystalline SPT phase.
-Below we demonstrate these procedures in full details by using the 3D $T$-symmetric cubic lattice as an example.
+In this section, we outline the general approach for constructing topological crystalline phases in 3D interacting fermionic systems through real-space methods.
+Firstly, we break down the system into lower-dimensional blocks.
+Then, we introduce appropriate lower-dimensional block states and assess their validity.
+Specifically, we determine if the bulk state of a block state construction can be completely gapped.
+If it cannot, we classify such decoration as \textit{obstructed}.
+Finally, we utilize the concept of bubble equivalence to explore all possible ways of \textit{trivializing} the system.
+A decoration that is free from obstructions and trivializations corresponds to a nontrivial crystalline symmetry-protected topological (SPT) phase.
+To illustrate these procedures comprehensively, we provide a detailed demonstration using the 3D $T$-symmetric cubic lattice as an example.